martijnblankestijn/reactive-rest-demo/readme.md

 The customeroverview is the starting point of the demo and contains one REST-Resource, the customer overview.
 This resources aggregates the three resources of the backend-resources project

-The url for the customer overview REST-resource is TBD.
+The url for the customer overview REST-resource is http://localhost:8080/demo-resource/customers/{customerId}.

 ## Building and starting